-During the first few weeks of treatment, your acne may seem to get worse.
+During the first few weeks of treatment, your acne may seem to get worse before it gets better.
+This is only temporary.
 Redness and itching of the affected skin are common initial effects.
-These should disappear as you continue to take Clarus.
-Most often, the first signs of healing occur after two to three weeks of treatment.
+Stay with your treatment because these effects should disappear as you continue to take Clarus.
+In fact, the first signs of healing most often occur after two to three weeks of treatment.
 It may take one to two months before beneficial effects are seen.
-Most patients with severe acne see a noticeable improvement after one or two courses of treatment with Clarus.
+Most patients with severe acne notice a marked improvement after one or two courses of treatment with Clarus.